 Students will learn the importance of water to our planet and in our lives.
-Students will investigate a nearby stream to determine if it is healthy through visual, chemical tests and macroinvertebrate sampling.
+Students will investigate a nearby stream to determine if it is healthy through visual, chemical and biological tests.
 Follow up discussions will help students understand natural changes that occur throughout a year compared to changes that are caused by human influence.
 Wrap up the program by creating your own watershed art or poetry inspired by your visit.